 We have spoken to several Team Entrepreneurship students and recent graduates who own start-up businesses about their experiences during the coronavirus pandemic.
-This case study is from Anton Bailey, founder of Invicta Audio.
+This case study is from Luke Gandolfi, Head of Marketing at FLAVR.

 The impact COVID-19 has had on how I run my business